44thm0820/city-explorer-api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 01-18-2022 6:17pm - Server repository is now set up.
 01-19-2022 11:35pm - barebones for lab8 setup including heroku back end setup
+01-21-2022 1:58pm - code review for each other's partner. today, it is Hambalieu Jallow.
+His repos were https://github.com/Hambalieu/city-explorer-api and https://github.com/Hambalieu/city-explorer.
+Our WRRC whiteboard is './lab10wrrcreyjallow.png'

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->